 Some civilizations live in a way that the racial/ethnic/religious divisions can potentially cause polarization in the society.
 In situations where centrism is defined in terms of conciliatory views, the necessity of choosing the moderate candidates and keeping away from the extremist candidates-who are not supported by a broad spectrum of people-are shown \cite{GF}.
 Similarly, we design a mechanism that satisfies these properties and avoid SD in elections.

 The main question here is that whether any of the given protocols in this article prevent SD in voting systems?
-The voting procedure that prevents social disappointment in voting systems is \textit{Coombs method} (Coombs rule) was introduced by the famous psychologist Clyde Coombs \cite{Coombs}.
+The voting procedure that prevents social disappointment in voting systems is the \textit{Coombs method} (Coombs rule), which was introduced by the famous psychologist Clyde Coombs \cite{Coombs}.

 Suppose that there is a candidate that is at the end of at least half of the preference profiles.
 The Coombs' procedure deletes this alternative from the profile lists in the first stage and does not let this candidate be elected, so social disappointment can not occur for this alternative.
 Coombs procedure satisfies the properties in Table~\ref{tab:properties}.

-Grofman and Feld \cite{GF} have shown that many conclusions suggested as a justification for getting replaced by those supporting Hare system can be used as even stronger and more accurate evidences for Coombs' procedure rather than the plurality rule.
-They also argue that the supporters of the Hare system, like Donald Horowitz, have proven that when the Hare system is used the probability of a moderate candidate's winning the election instead of an extremist is higher than that when the plurality rule is used.
-A \emph{moderate candidate} here refers to the one who has the support of most of the voters but is not their first priority, and an \emph{extremist} here refers to the candidate who is the first priority of many voters but loses ballot in one or more one-on-one competitions with the other candidates.
-The influence and permeation of Horowitz's idea is proven in places such as Fiji and Guinea new Papua \cite{Reilly,GF}.
-Therefore, societies in which racial, religious and ethnical conflicts can potentially lead to polarization, if the purpose of election's organizers is to prevent this situation and to help with electing a moderate politician, noticing social dissatisfaction is highly necessary.
-It seems that in such situations it is essential to use protocols like Coombs procedure which is in line with this intention.
+Grofman and Feld \cite{GF} have shown that many conclusions suggested as a justification for replacing the plurality rule with the Hare system can be used as even stronger and more accurate evidences for Coombs' procedure.
+They agree that the supporters of the Hare system, like Donald Horowitz, have proven that when the Hare system is used the probability of a moderate candidate's winning the election instead of an extremist is higher than that when the plurality rule is used.
+A \emph{moderate candidate} here refers to the one who has the support of most of the voters but is not their first priority, and an \emph{extremist} here refers to the candidate who is the first priority of many voters but loses contests in one or more one-on-one competitions with the other candidates.
+The influence and permeation of Horowitz's idea led to its adoption in places such as Fiji and Papua New Guinea \cite{Reilly,GF}.
+To prevent polarization In societies with racial, religious and ethnic conflicts, election organizers are advised to help reduce social dissatisfaction and encourage the election of a moderate politician by using protocols like the Coombs procedure.

-The following proposition shows that social frustration and social disappointment in voting systems are two distinct concepts and none of them implies the other one.
+The following proposition shows that Condorcet loser and social disappointment in voting systems are two distinct concepts and none of them implies the other one.